 Toggle: English / Spanish

 The cause of esophageal spasm is unknown.
-Very hot or very cold foods may trigger an episode in some people.
+Very hot or very cold foods may trigger spasms in some people.

 It can be hard to tell a spasm from angina pectoris, a symptom of heart disease.
 The pain may spread to the neck, jaw, arms, or back